Finding A Lawn Replacement

 This is another tight ground covering and very low growing Australian native plant which is very similar to Dichondra repens.
 It prefers partial shade, will not like to grow in full sunlight, and has lovely white and purple flowers through the warmer months.

 Unfortunately, Viola hederacea does have high water requirements, and therefore is probably better suited for only smaller shaded areas, under trees, along pathways and between pavers, and will not be suitable as a full lawn substitute in larger sunny areas of the garden.

 Once again, these are plants and not lawns, but the smaller varieties can be used as a lawn substitute where the plants will continue to spread and becoming more dense over time.
-Gaining overall heights of between 15 - 30 cm, Mondo and Liriope lawns can be mowed with a regular lawn mower once a year just before Spring and when the plants first show signs of new growth.
+Gaining overall heights of between 15 - 30 cm, Mondo and Liriope lawns can be mowed with a regular lawn mower once a year just at Spring and when the plants first show signs of new growth.

 Mondo and Liriope will not really resemble a real lawn, but will instead be an alternative to lawn, to cover yard surfaces where lawns or gardens may not be wanted.
 These plants are very low maintenance, enjoy full sun and partial shade, and have low water and fertiliser requirements, many types are also frost and cold tolerant.